EarthObservationSimulator/orbitpy/docs/orbitpy.contactfinder_module.rst

 Description
 ^^^^^^^^^^^^^
-This module provides class to compute line-of-sight (LOS) contact opportunities between two entities (satellite to ground-station or satellite to satellite).
+This module provides the class (``ContactFinder``) to compute line-of-sight (LOS) contact opportunities between two entities (satellite to ground-station or satellite to satellite).

 The :class:`instrupy.util.GeoUtilityFunctions.checkLOSavailability` function from the InstruPy package is called to determine if line-of-sight exists between two entities with the occluding body as Earth.
 The algorithm from Page 198, *Fundamental of Astrodynamics and Applications,* David A. Vallado is used (the first algorithm